 - Be polite and respectful when you talk to your child.
 This will help show your child how to talk and interact with others.
 Saying please and thank you will set a good example.

 - Give your child lots of praise when you feel proud of them or when you see a desirable behaviour.
 This helps your child learn what positive behaviour looks like.
 Reward the behaviour with lots of attention, praise, cuddles and favourite activities.
 Don’t worry about praising your child too much.
 Make it clear to your child what you are praising.

 - Create family rules that apply to everyone.
 Keep rules clear and simple, suitable for your child’s age and ability.
 Reward and praise your child for following agreed routines and rules.
-Use positive language to reinforce these expectations e.g. “we use gentle hands” instead of “no hitting”.
-Tell and show our child what we want them to do instead of what we don’t want them to do.
-For example, say “Please put your toys in the box” and show them what to do, rather than “Don’t leave your toys out”.
+Use positive language to reinforce these expectations e.g., “we use gentle hands” instead of “no hitting”.
+Tell and show your child what you want them to do instead of what you don’t want them to do.
+For example, say “Please put your toys in the box” and show them what to do, rather than “Don’t leave your toys out”.”.

 - Let your child see you express and deal with difficult emotions.
 When you express your anger without shouting or hurting others, you will teach your child how to deal with angry feelings.

 - Nobody is perfect.
 Everyone loses their cool occasionally and says things they are sorry for.
 It’s okay to say sorry to your child if you have been cross.
-This helps children to learn that it is OK to make mistakes and how to make it right.
 Apologising to them or giving them a cuddle after using harsh words helps them to see what they can do to make it right when they lose control of their emotions.
 You are showing your child what to do and it will make them feel valued.

 - Spend quality time with your child.
-Your child will love this special time with you and is a great opportunity to chat and spend time together as a family, and will also help their development.
 Examples include playing a game, reading a book, or eating together as a family.
+Your child will love this special time with you.
+It is a great opportunity to chat and spend time together as a family, and will also help their development.